In the lab or in the field, you can't beat the Great Basin.

 There are numerous laboratories and facilities to support the research undertaken by students in the program.
 For example, DRI has a certified analytical chemistry laboratory in which the staff also help train graduate and undergraduate students in the use of analytical and field instrumentation along with proper sampling methods.
 The systems microbial ecology lab examines the transfer of energy and cycling of materials within ecosystems that are mediated by microbial interactions.
 The University has a stable isotope laboratory to measure the relative abundances (or the ratio) of the stable isotopes of C, O, H, N and S. There is an aquatic ecosystems analysis laboratory for limnological studies of aquatic ecosystems.

-At DRI, the students can work in conjunction with the Applied Innovation Center for Advanced Analytics (AIC) to visualize complex hydrologic data.
-Both UNR and DRI have Access Grid Nodes which is a video conferencing system that connects users to many sites throughout the world.
+At DRI, the students visualize complex hydrologic data.
+Both the University and DRI have Access Grid Nodes (AGN) – a video conferencing system that connects users to many sites throughout the world.
 DRI also houses numerous computer clusters for hydrologic simulations.
 Both DRI and the University also have dedicated computer laboratories for teaching purposes.